JakubTomekCz/doctor-scheduler/README.md

 # Doctor Scheduler
-Schedule doctors' service days to fit their requirements as much as possible.
+Schedule doctors' shift days to fit their requirements as much as possible.

 ## Deployment Tips & Tricks
 Tested on: